-While her favorite choice of fabric was satin, and the prevalent wardrobe color was crimson, the stiffened bodice of a corset was a practical way to distribute the weight of the gown.
+While her favourite choice of fabric was satin, and the prevalent wardrobe colour was crimson, the stiffened bodice of a corset was a practical way to distribute the weight of the gown.

 It wasn’t just Mary Tudor, Queen Elizabeth also had a large amount of corset like garments in her wardrobe accounts.

 These accounts show different materials from leather, bents and buckram, were used to stiffen the bodies of corsets and it was near the end of the 16th century that whalebone became the preference.

 So from their conception, corsets were constructed by professional tailors.
 Those women who were unable to afford a tailor would make their own corsets at home, using small reeds to stiffen their sackcloth material.

 They were created in three pieces that were made separately, this meant that if the wearer was to gain, or lose, weight the back panel could be changed out in order to accommodate the weight change.

 Throughout the 16th century corsets were made using linen, and for the nobility: silk or satin.
 The stiffening materials were: horn, reeds, corded rope and whalebone.

 What they do?
 They eliminate the bulk at the waist, whether it is to flatten the torso or cinch the waist.